Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Summary and outlook

 The simple procedure can be straightforwardly applied to other experimental ${\cal D}(\omega)$ datasets of glasses.
 Future experimental techniques will hopefully be able to probe smaller frequencies, further constraining the emerging physical picture.
 Future work should also go beyond the tail regime and consider the boson peak regime, in particular the intrinsic peak $\omega_{\rm p}$ of ${\cal D}_{\rm G}(\omega)$ (observed on the left panels of each figure above) and the conventional peak $\omega_{_{\rm BP}}$ of the reduced VDoS ${\cal D}(\omega)/\omega^2$ (observed on the right panels of each figure above), following recent developments~\cite{moriel2024boson}.

 {\em Acknowledgements}.
+This work has been supported by the Israel Science Foundation (ISF grant no.~403/24).
 A.M.~acknowledges support from the James S.~McDonnell Foundation Postdoctoral Fellowship Award in Complex Systems (\url{https://doi.org/10.37717/2021-3362}).
-E.B.~acknowledges support from the Ben May Center for Chemical Theory and Computation and the Harold Perlman Family.
+E.B.~acknowledges support from the Ben May Center for Chemical Theory and Computation and the Harold Perlman Family. \\